Ankit-jailwal/HackBattle-20/README.md

 ## Features of the App

-### Maati app-:

-### login portal-
+### Login portal-
 Enter your username and phone no. to register.

-### landing Page-:
+### Landing Page-
 As you enter your details ou will enter to the page which contains three sections buy, sell and rent.

-### Buy section -:
+### Buy section -
 In buy section you may buy all the things that a farmer needed.

-On clicking on buy section you land at a page which contains six section name as maati shop , maati news , maati analysis , kisan call center , history , contact us
+On clicking on buy section you land at a page which contains six section name as maati shop , maati news , maati analysis , kisan call center , history , contact us.

 ### Maati Shop -
 All the things needed by a farmer may be found here such as seeds , fertilizers , tools and pesticides.